cbernet/heppy/doc/INSTALL.md

 Prerequisites
 -------------

-Heppy only depends on python and ROOT, making the installation fairly simple.
+Heppy only depends on python and ROOT (if you intend to read events from a ROOT file), making the installation fairly simple.
+If you're using heppy in the context of the CMS or FCC software on SLC6, you're all set and you can proceed to the [next section](#environment)

 **python 2.x, x>5**